daisy/reading-apps-ux-reqs/requirements/draft/user-reqs.md

 Priority: Could-have

-#### The user could be able to choose from different playback modes for embedded audio, including non-continuous playback based on content units, if supported by the publication.
+#### The user could be able to choose from different playback modes for embedded audio, including non-continuous playback based on content units, if supported by the publication

 The user could configure embedded audio playback to stop after specific units such as a word, sentence, paragraph, page, or chapter.
 This allows